 After admission and before enrolling in any courses, students are required to meet with the graduate program director.
+Because of the importance of communication to the engineering profession and the need for excellent writing skills to complete degree requirements, all students are required to complete satisfactorily an appropriate English course (e.g., ENG 491 Technical Writing or ENG 490 Advanced Composition).
+Students with good writing skills may elect to submit an essay on a pre-approved topic to be evaluated for conditional exemption from the English course requirement.
+If conditional exemption is granted, the student will substitute another approved course in the plan of study.
-An advisory committee suited to each student's background and interests will be appointed.
-The advisory committee assists the students in planning a coherent program of study leading to the degree.
-The planning process should be completed by the end of the first semester.

-Thesis and non-thesis programs of study are available.
+Entering students meet with the graduate program director, who appoints (in consultation with the student) an advisory committee suited to the student's background and interests.
+The advisory committee assists the student in planning a program of study; this plan is to be completed by the end of the first semester.
+Thesis and non-thesis options are available.
 Students electing either option must complete a minimum of 30 semester hours.
-At least 20 semester hours must be in courses taught in Civil Engineering and at least 15 semester hours must be at the 500 level.
+At least 20 semester hours must be in courses taught in civil engineering, and at least 15 semester hours must be at the 500 level.
+Typically, students are not allowed to enroll in courses outside civil engineering during their first semester.
+After their first term, environmental engineering students wishing to enroll in non-civil engineering courses are required to choose from a list of approved courses.

-Thesis option

 Students will be guided in thesis work by a thesis advisor with the assistance and concurrence of the advisory committee.
 The number of hours to be awarded for thesis credit (CE 599) is to be specified by the advisory committee prior to approval of the thesis proposal.
-Thesis credit counts as part of the minimum of 30 credits required for the degree.
-Writing a thesis involves an intensive research effort and generally requires about six months to complete.
-The thesis is formally accepted in Graduate Records.
+Thesis credit counts as part of the 30 credits required for the degree.
+Writing a thesis involves an intensive research effort and may require about six months to complete.
+The thesis must be formally accepted by Graduate Records.